robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordpaymentfrom.md

   @return fundingCycle The project's funding cycle during which payment was made.
   @return tokenCount The number of project tokens that were minted, as a fixed point number with 18 decimals.
-  @return delegate A delegate contract to use for subsequent calls.
+  @return delegateAllocations The amount to send to delegates instead of adding to the local balance.
   @return memo A memo that should be passed along to the emitted event.
 */
 function recordPaymentFrom(